-During your mental health struggles, you did something that’s recognized by professional caregivers as being damaging to our well-being: comparing ourselves to others.
+During your mental health struggles, you did something that’s recognized as being damaging to our well-being: comparing ourselves to others.
 You asked yourself: “If other people have far more difficult lives than I, why can’t I cope?”.
-There’s been so much written on the dangers of this and the misery it can cause.
 Now that you’re feeling better, what is your take on comparing ourselves to others?

 No good can ever come of it, but I still do it.
 It’s very hard to stop though.
 Separating yourself from your thoughts is something that has really helped me.
 You can’t control your thoughts; we don’t know where they come from – they just pop into our heads.

 It’s a very simple idea, but it took me a while to understand, but when I got it I became so much calmer.

 I think it is a common problem because of the perceived difference between mental and physical health, and I think this feeling of “Why am I different?” is a huge part of it.